scloud19/SECipedia/AWS/vpc.md

 			All subnets in default VPC have an internet gateway attached

-			Each EC2 instance has both a public and private IP
+			Each EC2 instance has both a public and private IP You can use a private IP addresses to communicate between instances in the same VPC.

 			If you delete the default VPC the only way to get it back is to contact AWS VPC Peering